ekmartinez/C_Programming_Language_Learning/2 - Chapter_two/Chap2_Selected_Problems.md

-# Chapter 2 - Selected problems
+# Chapter 2 - Selected Exercises

 `2.16 (Arithmetic)` -  Write a program that asks the user to enter two numbers, obtains them from the user and prints their sum, product, difference, quotient and remainder.